-Game 7: Springer sets World Series records for extra-base hits and total bases
+Astros' George Springer wins World Series MVP after setting records vs. Dodgers

-Springer broke a record held by two Hall of Famers
+Springer broke a record held by two Hall of Famers and was the obvious World Series MVP choice

 LOS ANGELES -- Remember back to when this series was headed to Game 2?
 I know it seems like ages ago, given the roller coaster we've been on.
 It was so long ago that Astros manager A.J.
 Hinch was fielding questions about what was wrong with George Springer.